Sync your Exchange GAL with

 - No user involvement means no training and no deployment problems.

-- Seamlessly integrates with Exchange Server and BlackBerry Enterprise Server (BES).
+- Seamlessly integrates with Exchange Server.

 - Send different address lists to different users.